anseki/jquery-plainoverlay/README.md

 Of course your image files, some CSS codes which are distributed free in the internet, or any elements can be used. (e.g. SVG Animations [jxnblk/loading](https://github.com/jxnblk/loading))

-If you want to change the color of shapes in builtin progress-element, use CSS below.
+If you want to change the color of shapes in the builtin progress-element, use CSS below.

 ```css
 /* Change to red */